Ellen, "Can we dip down to New Orleans? Have some good food, screw around in the French Quarter?"

 HR Lady, "Sit down Jerry," she dials a number on her cell, "Morris, we have a problem, come to two-twenty."

-A bearded dweeb shows up, Mark, no last name mentioned, HR Lady says, "Tell your boss what happened Jerry."
+A bearded dweeb shows up, HR Lady says, "Tell your boss what happened Jerry."

-Jerry's mouth opens and closes, like a dying fish, Katya shows Mark the problem in the code, she busted in the back end waiting on Mark to show up.
+Jerry's mouth opens and closes, like a dying fish, Katya shows Morris the problem in the code, she busted in the back end waiting on him to show up.

 "Holy fuck.
 Jerry, you're fired, we'll ship you your shit, check him out Marge.
 Come with me please..ummm..."